karanpratapsingh/react-native-boilerplate/README.md

 Recently I've been using a lot of TypeScript and I think it's fantastic :smiley:
 Addition of TypeScript to this boilerplate was a much requested feature from a lot of reddit users of [r/react-native](https://www.reddit.com/r/reactnative/)

-To add TypeScript support please run `yarn run typescript:add` command which should excecute the `typescript.sh` script and install all the TypeScript dependencies with types for React, React Native, React Navigation and also add a `tsconfig.json` and `jest.config.js`
+To add TypeScript support please run `yarn typescript:add` command which should excecute the `typescript.sh` script and install all the TypeScript dependencies with types for React, React Native, React Navigation and also add a `tsconfig.json` and `jest.config.js`

-If `yarn run typescript:add` fails then kindly apply the changes as mentioned in the [docs](https://facebook.github.io/react-native/docs/typescript) :sweat:
+If `yarn typescript:add` fails then kindly apply the changes as mentioned in the [docs](https://facebook.github.io/react-native/docs/typescript) :sweat:

 **Note**: This feature is in beta and only tested on Linux and MacOSX